SunlayGGX/Storm/README.md

 - **Drag**: To specify the drag force.
 This flag specifies the force of a particle alone.
 - **Bernouilli**: To specify the bernouilli dynamic Q force.
 This flag specifies the force of a particle alone.
 - **NoStick**: To specify the no-stick force.
 This flag specifies the force of a particle alone.
-- **Coenda**: To specify the coenda effect force.
+- **Coanda**: To specify the coanda effect force.
 This flag specifies the force of a particle alone.
 - **AllPressure**: To specify the final pressure force.
 This flag specifies the sum of all forces from all particles of a system.
 - **AllViscosity**: To specify the viscosity force.
 This flag specifies the sum of all forces from all particles of a system.
 - **AllDrag**: To specify the drag force.
 This flag specifies the sum of all forces from all particles of a system.
 - **AllBernouilli**: To specify the bernouilli dynamic Q force.
 This flag specifies the sum of all forces from all particles of a system.
 - **AllNoStick**: To specify the no-stick force.
 This flag specifies the sum of all forces from all particles of a system.
-- **AllCoenda**: To specify the coenda effect force.
+- **AllCoanda**: To specify the coanda effect force.
 This flag specifies the sum of all forces from all particles of a system.

 ### Exposed Instance